rust-lang/rust/text/0000-tool-attributes.md

 Unscoped attributes will be reserved for the language and can't be used by tools.

-During macro expansion, when faced with an attribute, the compiler first checks if the attribute matches any of the declared or built-in attributes.
-If not, it tries to find a macro using the [macro name resolution rules](https://github.com/rust-lang/rfcs/blob/master/text/1561-macro-naming.md).
+During macro expansion, when faced with an attribute, the compiler first tries to find a macro using the [macro name resolution rules](https://github.com/rust-lang/rfcs/blob/master/text/1561-macro-naming.md).
+The compiler then checks if the attribute matches any of the declared or built- in attributes.
 If this fails, then it reports a macro not found error.
 The compiler *may* suggest mis-typed attributes (declared or built-in).

 A similar opt-in mechanism will exist for lints.